ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/rme-cca-basics/rme-cca-fvp.md

 ## Overview

-The Arm Confidential Compute Architecture (Arm CCA) enables the construction of protected execution environments called Realms.
+The Arm Confidential Compute Architecture (CCA) enables the construction of protected execution environments called Realms.
 Realms allow lower-privileged software, such as an application or a virtual machine to protect its content and execution from attacks by higher-privileged software, such as an OS or a hypervisor.
 Realms provide an environment for confidential computing, without requiring the Realm owner to trust the software components that manage the resources used by the Realm.